Nanosheared electrolyte

 include ../GROUP.lammps

-Now, let us create a first simulation step using a relatively small timestep (\(0.5\,\text{fs}\)), as well as a low temperature of \(T = 1\,\text{K}\):
+Now, let us create a first simulation step using a relatively small timestep (\(0.5\,\text{fs}\)) and a low temperature of \(T = 1\,\text{K}\):

 fix mynve fluid nve/limit 0.1